Navajo Nation Zoological and Botanical Park: Exhibits and mission

-Adopt an Animal-Program
+Animal adoption program

 Any animal in the zoo can be "adopted" for a price; the adopting party will receive a certificate and has his or her name engraved on the plaque next to the exhibit in question.
 If the animal has never been adopted before, the sponsor will have the opportunity of giving the animal a name; in this process, various animals have been given names such as "Hunter" for the park's mountain lion, "Boomer" for the elk, and "Thor" for one of the golden eagles.